Yes, I have walked 500 miles and now I’ve walked 500 more: LEJoG Day 69

 GOLD: After the worst day walk of my life, dragging myself through an extra 1½ miles along roads to Innerleithen, arriving at the Corner House Hotel to find it closed, having to phone the owner with less than 5% battery, desperately hoping to get through and speak to someone.
 And it was STILL RAINING.
 Utter misery.

-SILVER: The moment when I realised just how bad Day 60 was going to get: at the Three Brethren with no mobile battery, very low visibility and complete exposure to high winds, gale-force gusts and driving winds.
+SILVER: The moment when I realised just how bad Day 60 was going to get: at the Three Brethren with no mobile battery, very low visibility and complete exposure to high, driving winds and gale-force gusts.
 With two hours before I could descend.

 BRONZE: The bogs approaching Black Hill, south of Greenhead (Day 53)